 What should you mention?
 What will impress the admissions team?
 What are they really looking for in your response?

-We break down the why UChicago essay, explain everything the University of Chicago is looking for in this essay, suggest topics to write about that’ll help you stand out, and give why UChicago essay examples to help get your creative juices flowing.
+We break down the "why UChicago?" essay, explain everything the University of Chicago is looking for in this essay, suggest topics to write about that'll help you stand out, and provide "why UChicago?" essay examples to help get your creative juices flowing.

 The Why UChicago Essay Prompt

-The “Why the University of Chicago” essay is the only prompt that shows up every year on the UChicago application, and it’s also the only prompt that everyone must answer (for the other essay you’ll have multiple prompts to choose between).
-This alone should tell you that the University of Chicago takes this essay, and applicants’ responses to it, seriously.
+The "why UChicago?" essay is the only prompt that shows up every year on the UChicago application.
+It's also the only prompt that everyone must answer (you'll have multiple prompts to choose between for the other essay).
+This alone should tell you that the University of Chicago takes applicants' responses to this prompt very seriously.

-There is no strict word limit to this essay, but UChicago suggests a response of around 250-500 words.
+There is no strict word limit to this essay, but UChicago suggests a response of one to two pages.